Raja Zakaria Khan Maqpoon

-Raja Muhammad Zakaria Khan Maqpoon is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.
+Raja Muhammad Zakaria Khan Maqpoon is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly from November 2020 to November 2025.

 Political career

+Maqpoon contested the 2009 Gilgit-Baltistan Assembly election from GBA-7 Skardu-I as a candidate of Muttahida Qaumi Movement (MQM), but was unsuccessful.
+He received 1,190 votes, placing third, and was defeated by Syed Mehdi Shah, a candidate of Pakistan People's Party (PPP).

-Raja Muhammad Zakaria Khan Maqpoon contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-7 (Skardu-I) on the ticket of Pakistan Tehreek-e-Insaf (PTI).
-He won the election by the margin of 1,176 votes over the runner up, Syed Mehdi Shah of Pakistan Peoples Party (PPP), the former Chief Minister of Gilgit-Baltistan.
+He contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-7 Skardu-I on the ticket of Pakistan Tehreek-e-Insaf (PTI).
+He won the election by the margin of 1,176 votes over the runner up, Syed Mehdi Shah of PPP, the former Chief Minister of Gilgit-Baltistan.
 He garnered 5,290 votes while Shah received 4,114 votes.

+He contested the 2026 Gilgit-Baltistan Assembly election from GBA-7 Skardu-I as a PTI-supported independent, but was unsuccessful.
+He received 379 votes, placing sixth, and was defeated by Syed Touqeer Mehdi, a candidate of PPP.